I tweet from @dhh and email from email@example.com.

 I also co-wrote Getting Real, the predecessor to REWORK, and Agile Web Development with Rails.

-Last year I also raced in the WEC, in the LMP2 class with OAK Racing.
-We finished 2nd at Le Mans, 2nd in the championship, and took 5 podium finishes in 8 races.
+In 2013, I also drove in the WEC, but with a prototype by OAK Racing in the LMP2 class.
+We finished 2nd at Le Mans, 2nd in the championship, and took 5 podium finishes in 8 races that year.

 I started racing sportscars in the Cayman Interseries in 2009, moved to 911 GT3 Cup Cars at the end of 2010 (winning the gold class in my first race!), and then went all out in 2011 with races in GT3 Challenge, Radical Masters, ALMS GTC, Grand-Am ST, and ILMC (in Lotus below).